jda0/workshops/_challenges/1-led.md

         In Windows 8.1, your default Documents folder may be in OneDrive.
         {: .requisite-warning .warning .compact}

-        If using macOS, or your hedgehog is not recognised, [Download the CH341 driver](https://wiki.wemos.cc/downloads){: .download}
+        If using macOS, or your hedgehog is not recognised by Windows, [Download the CH341 driver](https://wiki.wemos.cc/downloads){: .download}.
+Support for CH340/CH341 is included in most versions of the Linux kernel, so there does not appear to be a driver for this platform.
         {: .requisite-warning .warning .compact}

     ##### Option 2: Visual Studio Code